 Actually, this drink is believed to have originated from when American G.I.s were sent over to Italy during World War II and attempted to make the short espresso more closely resemble the coffee they drank at home.
 If you talk to the majority of Americans, they’ll be more familiar with drinking coffee from a filtered drip machine than adding separate hot water to an espresso!

 In the morning

 In America, the first coffee of the morning is usually consumed at home.
 To enjoy it authentically, you’ll need to ditch your electric kettle (for some reason these have never caught on in the ‘States) and invest in a drip machine.
 These are simple enough to use: simply pour your grounds into the filter, add water and switch it on.
-You get to control the strength and how much coffee you make – although most drip machines are designed with a large glass carafe so you can enjoy your brew with the rest of your household (or at least leave it for someone else to enjoy when they get up).
+You could even go one step further and grind your coffee yourself with a good coffee grinder.
+With a drip machine, you get to control the strength and how much coffee you make – although most drip machines are designed with a large glass carafe so you can enjoy your brew with the rest of your household (or at least leave it for someone else to enjoy when they get up).

 On the go

 If you’re living a busy city lifestyle, you might not have time to make your own coffee at home.
 Although it’s not quite as prevalent as it is over in Australia, plenty of Americans will nip in past a local coffee house on their way to work.

 Obviously, there are well-known chains like Starbucks (or Dunkin’ Donuts if you want a sugary snack to start the day), but there are lots of independent places and less-known chains to choose from.
 Seattle’s Best is known for producing great classic black coffee from signature blends, while Caribou Coffee focuses on sourcing high-quality beans to serve 100% Rainforest Alliance Certified coffee.